shwoodwind.co.uk

 From the state of some of the mouthpieces I see I reckon some people must find it incredibly hard.

-But it's not only water that gets blown into the mouthpiece; there are fats, oils, salts, starches, sugars, acids - and some of these can shrug off the effects of your usual cleaning regime.
+But it's not only water that gets blown into the mouthpiece; there are oils, fats, salts, starches, sugars etc. - and some of these can shrug off the effects of your usual cleaning regime.

-Calcium ( or more correctly, Calcium Carbonate ) is one the worst offenders - small deposits attach themselves to the walls of the bore, and little by little, day by day, they build up.
+Calcium (or more correctly, Calcium Carbonate) is one the worst offenders - small deposits attach themselves to the walls of the bore, and little by little, day by day, they build up.
+It's exactly the same stuff that forms in the bottom of your kettle, otherwise known as scale (or limescale, to give it its full name).

-See that white stuff inside?
-That's the calcium build-up.
+See that white stuff inside on the floor?
+That's the scale build-up.
 It adheres to the mouthpiece and refuses to be shifted even by fairly brisk scrubbing.
 Even worse, the more there is the more will form - and it provides an excellent surface for bacteria to breed on, plus it affects the response of the mouthpiece.

-You can't attack the calcium with an abrasive, or a sharp implement - it will only result in scoring the bore of the mouthpiece.
-What's really needed is a chemical that dissolves the calcium and leaves the mouthpiece untouched - but which chemical?
+You can't attack the scale with an abrasive, or a sharp implement - it will only result in scoring the bore of the mouthpiece.
+What's really needed is a chemical that dissolves the scale and leaves the mouthpiece untouched - but which chemical?

-There are plenty of products on the market for removing calcium deposits - or limescale, as it's commonly known - but very few of these products are suitable for use on mouthpieces and many of them will ruin the mouthpiece altogether.
+There are plenty of products on the market for removing calcium carbonate deposits - but very few of these products are suitable for use on mouthpieces and many of them will ruin the mouthpiece altogether.
 Most of these limescale removing products are based on acids - limescale is an alkaline substance, acid will dissolve it.

-What's needed is an acid that's relatively mild in action.
+What's required is an acid that's relatively mild in action, that will attack the scale but not the mouthpiece.

 I placed the mouthpiece above in a jar containing Hydrogen Peroxide.
 It immediately began to gently fizz, which looked promising.
 It carried on fizzing for quite some considerable time - so much so that I got bored of watching it and decided to carry on with the second test.